-If the material velocity is known, it can be manually entered into the ZX-2.
-If the exact material velocity is unknown, a common velocity can initially be entered to set the ZX-2 close to the unknown target velocity, followed by multiple fine adjustments to the velocity value until the target velocity is discovered.
-The steps for entering/editing the velocity value are outlined below:
+If the material velocity is known, it can be manually entered into the ZX-5, rather than have the ZX-5 calculate the velocity value using a known thickness of the same material type.
+The steps for entering the velocity are outlined below:

-Material Velocity
+Using a Known Material Velocity

-1) With the transducer free from contact with the material, press the key to display the current velocity.
-The edit icon will be illuminated and flashing.

-2) Use the keys to scroll the velocity to the known target value.
+- 1) With the transducer free from contact with the material, press the key to display the current velocity. - 2) Use the keys to scroll the velocity to the known target value.